alberto-santini/alberto-santini.github.io/academic/group-presentation/index.markdown

 title: Operations Research Group
 ---

-We are hiring an outstanding tenure-track assistant professor in Operations Research or Operations Management.
+We are hiring an outstanding <b>tenure-track assistant professor</b> in Operations Research or Operations Management.
 This page describes the Operations Research group at UPF for potential interested candidates.

 <div style="text-align: center;">